ameer-kallumthodi/crm-demo/README_LARAVEL.md

-# Skillage CRM - Laravel 12
+# Basic CRM - Laravel 12

-This is the Laravel 12 version of the Skillage CRM system, migrated from CodeIgniter 4.
+This is the Laravel 12 version of the Basic CRM system, migrated from CodeIgniter 4.
+A comprehensive Customer Relationship Management system designed for educational institutions and lead management.

 ## Features

+### Core Features
 - **User Management**: Complete user authentication and role-based access control
 - **Lead Management**: Full CRUD operations for leads with filtering and search
 - **Dashboard**: Comprehensive dashboard with statistics and analytics